Sunday, June 21st, 7 - 8:30 PM, Main Stage

 Saturday, June 20th, 10 AM - 11 AM, Main Stage

 After a stunning Live Oak debut at Hot Licks last year, award-winning San Luis Obispo-based quartet Shadowlands performs on the main stage.
 Their haunting, heart-melting music continues to win accolades, especially since the release earlier this year of their crowd-funded debut album.
-With a gorgeous, ethereal folk-pop sound and literate, stirring songwriting, Shadowlands won a first-place award for best song at the New Times Music Awards, as well as a nomination for a Danish Grammy.
+With a gorgeous, ethereal folk-pop sound and literate, stirring songwriting, Shadowlands won a first-place award for best song at the New Times Music Awards, and pianist/singer Karoline Hausted received a nomination for a Danish Grammy.
 The two husband-and-wife duos that make up Shadowlands continue to influence and inspire each other.
-Shadowlands is three strong songwriters and an evocative cellist, with mutual chemistry: Danish-born pianist and singer Karoline Hausted, guitarist Mark Davis, singer Wendy Liepman, and cellist Bob Liepman.
+Shadowlands is three strong songwriters and an evocative cellist, with mutual chemistry: Danish-born Hausted, guitarist and singer Mark Davis, singer Wendy Liepman, and cellist Bob Liepman.

 (Formerly known as Emy Reynolds Band)